MrasksAlot/Training-files-playground/README.md

 # Training-files-playground
-This is the files i'm using/creating on my journey to be a full stack programmer , feel free to use/share
+These are some of the files i'm using/creating on my journey to be a full stack programmer (which i think could help others trying to learn) , feel free to use/share

+### This can include
+- Examples with solutions
+- Notes
+- Summarised cheat-sheets